 The fatal shooting apparently stemmed from a dispute Gholston got into Nov.
 10, possibly over alcohol, with some people at the encampment who were not involved with the movement, authorities said.

 Terrell, McKinley and Roberson went to the camp when Gholston called them for help.
-There
+There may have been other accomplices, whom police are trying to identify.

 They were looking for the people Gholston had gotten into the dispute with when they came across Foster near 14th Street and Broadway.
 Foster may have had nothing to do with the prior dispute, authorities said.